 The evening will begin with a presentation by Professor Wirzba followed by a Q&A session moderated by Real Local RVA’s Co-Chair Hunter Hopcroft.
 Audience questions are welcome.
 Following the speaking session guests are invited to stay for a book signing and reception featuring delicious tastes of local food.
-We will have more info on the vendor list soon!
 Copies of Wirzba’s book “Food and Faith” are available for sale at the St. Stephen’s book store prior to the event and will also be on hand that evening.
 We are so grateful to our Presenting Sponsor, Good Foods Grocery, and our supporting sponsors, C&F Bank, WellcomeMD, and Natural Awakenings Magazine.
 Without them this would not be possible!

 Norman Wirzba is a professor of theology, ecology, and agrarian studies at Duke Divinity School and the author of many books.
 He grew up on a farm in Lethbridge, Alberta, Canada, and studied philosophy and religion at Yale University and Loyola University Chicago.
 While Wirzba’s inspirations stem from many sources, a friendship with Kentucky farmer, poet, and writer Wendell Berry has been one of lasting importance.
 Berry’s works continue to influence Wirzba’s studies today as he pursues research and teaching interests at the intersections of theology, philosophy, ecology, and agrarian and environmental studies.
 He is an engaging and thoughtful speaker who lectures frequently in Canada and the United States.